reedwoodruff/molecule_schema/devlog.md

 Related to this is the opposite problem.
 Instead of the instance changing out from under the contract, there exists the possibility while editing a schema to have the *contract* change out from under the instance.

 This is mostly a usability concern -- as far as correctness of the system, you could just force users to manually create and assign the exact operative contract required.
 But that would be a pretty big UI drag I think.

+## March 19, 2024
+Confronted with the question: how much of a functional programming language should be implemented into the schema system?
+With the addition of operative slots having variable numbers of elements, there needs to be some more expressive way of propagating trait implementations through the constituent structure.
+Previously, you could select a field or trait impl of some constituent operative and be sure that there would be exactly 1 instance from which to extract the information required.

+Longer term, it seems like it would be very valuable to be able to express some kind of map or filter operation on the elements of a given operative slot.
+But this would require creating a whole syntax for mapping over the structure -- some way to:
+1. express the operations which would be performed on the elements,
+2. perform arithmetic to combine or otherwise manipulate the results of the operations,
+3. massage the results into the correct shape to fulfill the expected trait contract.

+This seems difficult.
+I'm searching for a stopgap solution in the meantime.
+Maybe it would be best to only allow trait propagation through 1:1 operative slots for now.